lieberscott/distributeBalanceForRocketpool/README.md

 This guide is meant for someone who needs to use Etherscan to distribute the balance of their minipool back to their withdrawal address.
-This guide assumes you have already performed a voluntary exit of your validators.
-If you need to do that step, this (video is very helpful)[https://www.youtube.com/watch?v=KoBAacMWA_k].
+This guide assumes you have already performed (a voluntary exit of your validators)[https://www.youtube.com/watch?v=KoBAacMWA_k].

 Here are the steps:</br>
 ✅ Create an Etherscan account if you don't already have one </br>